YOUR PRODUCT GUIDE

 Sabrage - An impressive technique for opening a champagne bottle with a ceremonial sabre or sword, by sliding the sabre along the body of the bottle to break the top of the neck clean away from the bottle without having to manually remove the cork.
 The action of the blade hitting the lip of the bottle, causes the the collar to separate cleanly from the neck - cork and all.
 Said to originate from the swashing celebrations of Napoleon’s French armies.

 Soberista - A worldwide movement of people who are making alcohol-free living a growing trend.

-Sommelier - Professional waitrons trained to specialise in beverage recommendation, knowledgeable about wines and beverage and pairing, usually employed in fine restaurants.
+Sommelier - Professional waitrons who specialise in beverage recommendation, knowledgeable about wines and beverage and pairing; usually employed in fine restaurants.

-Sparkling - Shiny and bright with flashes of light, like a sparkling diamond, sparkling eyes or the bubbles in sparkling wine or sparkling grape juice (see effervescence, frizzante above )
+Sparkling - Bright, with flashes of light, like a sparkling diamond, sparkling eyes or the bubbles in sparkling wine or sparkling grape juice (see effervescence, frizzante).

-Swizzle - A small stick used to decorate, stir and mix drinks.
-May be customised with fruit, ribbons or paper decorations ideal for personalising drinks at for bridal showers, engagement parties, weddings, bachelorette parties.
+Swizzle - A small stick for decorating, stirring and mixing drinks.
+Customise with fruit, ribbons or paper decorations ideal for personalising drinks at bridal showers, engagement parties, weddings, bachelorette parties.

-Temperature - The temperature at which bubbly is served has a significant effect on its taste and texture.
-Zari Sparkling Grape should always be served chilled in frosted glassware. ( see also ice buckets above)
+Temperature - The temperature at which bubbly is served has a significant effect on its taste.
+Zari Sparkling Grape should always be served chilled ( see also ice buckets above).

 Terroir - All of the elements of a vineyard - soil type, climate, region where the vineyard is situated, which influence the resulting character of the grapes and beverages produced from it.
-For example Zari Muscat grapes from the Western Cape’s world renowned Robertson terroir, produce a grape juice on a par with the finest South Africa’s wines.
+For example Zari Muscat grapes from the Western Cape’s world renowned Robertson terroir, produce a grape juice on par with fine South African wines.

 Varietal - A single named grape variety - for example the Cape Muscat Seedless grape varietal from which Zari Sparkling Grape is produced.